 By Ling Yunzhi

-Editor's note: The author is a researcher with the Centre for Asia-Pacific Development Studies, Nanjing University.
-This article is originally published on thepaper.cn, and is translated from Chinese into English and edited by the China Military Online.
-The information, ideas or opinions appearing in this article do not necessarily reflect the views of eng.chinamil.com.cn.
+Editor's note: Originally published on thepaper.cn, this article is translated from Chinese into English and edited by the China Military Online.
+The information and opinions in this article do not necessarily reflect the views of eng.chinamil.com.cn.